 - Did you file an insurance claim?

 Some of these questions will be trick questions designed to elicit answers that the lawyer intends to use against you in court.
-Don’t worry, we will be by your side the entire time, and we will make sure that you don’t fall for any tricks.
+Don’t worry, our highly experienced Auburn personal injury lawyers will be by your side the entire time, and we will make sure that you don’t fall for any tricks.